 We remain dedicated to offering patients with growth disorders state-of-the-art evaluation and therapy.
 Neuroendocrinology: The staff of the Pediatric Endocrine Division work closely with Augusta University specialists in neurosurgery, neuroradiology, and pediatric oncology to assure state-of-the-art diagnostic studies and treatment for children with pituitary disorders, including Cushing's disease, pituitary adenomas, and the consequences of childhood CNS tumors.

 The Pediatric Endocrine Unit provides expert care for children and adolescents with disorders of puberty and menstrual cycle disturbances.

 The Division of Pediatric Endocrinology works together with colleagues in Genetics, Psychiatry, and Pediatric Surgery / Urology to offer multidisciplinary consultation and expert care for all children with intersex disorders.

-Medical students interested in pediatrics are encouraged to take our fourth-year elective course to learn about about the practice of pediatric endocrinology.
+Medical students interested in pediatrics are encouraged to take our fourth-year elective course to learn about the practice of pediatric endocrinology.